Do you have a “mommy tummy” and want to know how to get rid of it?

 #1 Protein has the highest thermogenic activity

-- Did you know that your body has to burn calories just to digest the calories you are eating?
-Of all the nutrients you could consume, protein has the highest energy demand.
+• Did you know that your body has to burn calories to digest the calories you are eating?
+Protein has the highest energy demand for all the nutrients you can consume.

 #2 Protein helps keep you full